-Throughout our exploration of types so far, we have encountered expressions that could not be given a type because an equation of the form $T_1 = \dots T_1 \dots$ could not be solved with a concrete type for $T_1$ .
-For example, $\Omega$ has no type because $T_1 = (T_1 \to T_2)$ has no solution for $T_1$ .
+Throughout our exploration of types so far, we have encountered expressions that could not be given a type because an equation of the form $T_1 = \ldots T_1 \ldots$ could not be solved with a concrete type for T_1 .
+For example, Ω has no type because $T_1 = (T_1 \rightarrow T_2)$ has no solution for T_1 .
 The same problem appears with more useful recursive functions that are written in the style of Chapter 4.

-As we saw in Chapter 13, we can add fix to the language to support recursive functions, but a programmer still cannot write $\Omega$ or $\lambda$ -calculus-style recursive functions directly.
-For the same reasons that motivate type inference, we might prefer to type plain ISWIM expressions as much as possible, including $\Omega$ , without forcing a programmer write down type-specific annotations.
-Inference for general recursive functions requires a way to solve type constraints of the form $T_1 = \dots T_1 \dots$
+As we saw in Chapter 13, we can add fix to the language to support recursive functions, but a programmer still cannot write Ω or λ -calculus-style recursive functions directly.
+For the same reasons that motivate type inference, we might prefer to type plain ISWIM expressions as much as possible, including Ω , without forcing a programmer write down type-specific annotations.
+Inference for general recursive functions requires a way to solve type constraints of the form $T_1 = \ldots T_1 \ldots$